 Expanded Address Capacity

 The expanded address capacity of IPv6 is due to the extended length of its network addresses.
 IPv4 addresses are 32 bits, or about a quarter of the length of 128-bit IPv6 addresses.
-This notable increase allows IPv6 to support about 2,128 unique addresses for every person on the planet.
+This notable increase allows IPv6 to support about 47 octillion unique addresses for every person on the planet.
+Put another way, you could give each grain of sand on the planet 45 quintillion unique IPv6 addresses.
 Such considerable address capacity will enable IPv6 to meet growing IP address demands without the concerns of resource exhaustion associated with IPv4.
 In the IPv6 network more available addresses will allow greater numbers of users and devices to connect to the Internet than ever before.

 Another crucial difference between IPv4 and IPv6 centers on the technology and practices associated with network configuration.
 Dynamic Host Configuration Protocol, commonly known as DHCP, is the standard system used when a device or machine seeks online access via a Local Area Network.
 In one common example of DHCP used in the IPv4 network, a DHCP server in the form of a router manages IP information for a home-based LAN; a PC seeking Internet access must then request IP data from the router which allocates and tracks the information in a limited DHCP table.